*Keep your frame in sight as a reminder to pause and refocus when you need it.

 Then puberty hit, and everything changed.

-After 17 days, I got out of rehab.
+After 17 days, I got out.
 Not because I was ready, but because my insurance ran out.

 I wasn’t okay.
 I was just out.